 12. Grocery store employees

 Discretionary spending is among the first things to cut if you lose your job, and this includes dining out.
-Regardless of how trim you cut your budget, a trip to the grocery store is inevitable and this keeps economy grocers in business.
+But regardless of income, grocery shopping on a budget is inevitable, and this keeps economy grocers in business.

 13. Auto mechanics